Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

 Verify that the function returns an expected utility of 2779.11 (in 10^5\$) an optimal threshold value of 0.12 and an optimal sample size of 236 in phase II and 548 in phase III (i.e. 784 in total).

 ### 02.10 (shows that req.
 02.01, 02.04 and 02.13 are met): {-}
 Use the function `optimal_bias_normal()`.
 Supply the same input values as in test case 02.09 (including the optimization regions for the multiplicative adjustment parameter), however set the parameter fixed to `"TRUE"`.
-Furthermore use the adjustment method "all" and provide the following optimization set for the additive adjustment parameter $\alpha_CI$: {0.25, 0.275, ..., 0.5}.
+Furthermore use the adjustment method "all" and provide the following optimization set for the additive adjustment parameter $\alpha_{CI}$: {0.25, 0.275, ..., 0.5}.

 Verify that the program returns the results for both adjustment methods by returning the selected method as well as the calculated adjustment parameter and further returns the results of an additive and a multiplicative adjustment method that not only adjust the treatment effect but also the threshold value for the decision rule.
 Verify that for the basic method, the program returns an expected overall utility of 4336.42 (in 10^5\$), an adjustment parameter of 0.5 and optimal sample sizes of 102 in phase II and 544 in phase III (i.e. an overall sample size of 646) for the multiplicative method and an expected overall utility of 3871.26 (in 10^5\$), an adjustment parameter of 0.1 and optimal sample sizes of 130 in phase II and 456 in phase III (i.e. an overall sample size of 586) for the additive method.